ucsc-cgp/training-resources/WDL/README.md

 * memory: "4000 MB"

 ## Different versions of WDL
-There are multiple different versions of WDL.
-In general, most users will want to use WDL 1.0 formatting.
-To support older WDLs, Dockstore will accept valid WDLs that follow a draft specification.
-The development version is not officially supported by Dockstore and it is unknown if it passes Dockstore's version (41) of womtool.
+There are multiple different versions of WDL. **In general, most users will want to use WDL 1.0 formatting.** To support older WDLs, Cromwell (and by extension the Dockstore CLI) will accept valid WDLs that follow a draft specification.
 Versioning is performed in the first line of your WDL and is written in plaintext, such as

 ```
 version 1.0